RubiksImplosion/Minecraft-TAS/README.md

 ### Available commands:

+ `wait <ticks>` pauses execution of the script for the given number of ticks

 `yaw <value>` - Sets the player's yaw to the specified value*

 `pitch <value>` - Sets the player's pitch to the specified value*